Prof. Ady Arie, Lab Director

 Prof. Ady Arie received his B.Sc. degree in Mathematics and Physics from the Hebrew University of Jerusalem in 1983.
 In 1986 and 1992 he received his M.Sc. degree in Physics and Ph.D. degree in Engineering from Tel-Aviv University.
 Between 1991 and 1993 he was a Wolfson and Fulbright postdoctoral scholar in the group of Prof. Robert L. Byer at Ginzton Laboratory, Stanford University, U.S.A.
 In 1993 he joined the Dept. of Physical Electronics, School of Electrical Engineering in the Faculty of Engineering, Tel-Aviv University.
 Since 2006 he is a Professor of Electrical Engineering.
 Prof. Arie was the vice dean for Research of the Faculty of Engineering in the years 2011-2013.
 In the years 2013-2017 he served as the Head of the School of Electrical Engineering.
 Currently, he is the Head of the TAU Center for Light Matter Interaction, http://www3.tau.ac.il/lmi/.
 In the years 2008-2014 he was a topical editor of Optics Letters and since 2018 he is an associate editor in Optica.
 Prof. Arie is a Senior Member of IEEE, Chair of the Israel Section of IEEE-Photonics, and a Fellow of the Optical Society of America.
 Since 2015 he holds the Marko and Lucie Chaoul Chair in Nano-Photonics.
 In 2016 he won the Kadar Family Award for Outstanding Research

-Inbar joined the lab in 2019 as a research assistant and then graduated her B.Sc. degree in Physics in 2020 from Tel Aviv University.
-She then continued as an Electrical Engineering M.Sc. student.
-Her research focuses on nonlinear and quantum optics.
+Guy joined the lab in November 2021 as an M.Sc student in Physics.
+He holds a B.Sc in Physics and economics from the Tel Aviv University.
+His research focuses on nonlinear and quantum optics.

 Gary completed his B.Sc in Physics and Astronomy in 2014, as well as his M.Sc in experimental Condensed Matter Physics in 2017, at Tel Aviv University.
 His master’s research was completed under the supervision of Dr. Tal Schwartz, in which he investigated various phenomena of ultrafast chemical physics, and measured the spatial dynamics of Exciton-Polaritons in organic micro-cavities for the first time.
 Currently he is applying his rich experience in quantum mechanics and optics in hydrodynamics, in order to study quantum and optical analogies in gravity surface water-waves , both theoretically and experimentally.